-5 PDU - Problem Drug Users - Home Office term
+2 PDU: Problem Drug Users: Home Office term

-- 6. The need for effective prevention and treatment is also a key issue the Home Office whose Drug Intervention Programme, (DIP)6 website indicates that 'for every £1 spent on treatment, £9 is saved in the criminal justice system and other social costs.' - 7.
-The police are increasingly responding to emerging trends such as the chemical manufacture of drugs.
-The MPS estimate that there are between 700 and 800 cannabis factories in London7.
-The emergence of Methyl amphetamine8 is of particular concern as highlighted by a recent report commissioned by the Association of Chief Police Officers, (ACPO), a Police Study into Managing the Emergence of Methyl amphetamine within England and Wales" which highlights the significance nationally.
-The report stressed the need to reclassify this drug to a Class A drug (as did happen in June 2006) it also discusses what should be done in order to tackle the problem. - 8.
-In a recent BBC survey published May 22nd 2006 'Three-quarters of people in the UK say drugs are a problem in their area.", more than half of the 1,190 people surveyed also said they thought the police were not doing enough to combat the drugs problem.
+700 and 800 drugs factories in London3.
+The emergence of Methamphetamine4 is of particular concern as highlighted by a recent report commissioned by the Association of Chief Police Officers (ACPO), Police Study into Managing the Emergence of Methylamphetamine within England and Wales, which highlights the significance nationally.
+The report stressed the need to reclassify this drug to a Class A drug (the drug was reclassified as a Class A drug on 18 January 2007) it also discusses what should be done in order to tackle the problem.

+- In a recent BBC survey published May 22nd 2006 'Three-quarters of people in the UK say drugs are a problem in there area, 5 More than half of the 1,190 8. people surveyed also said they thought the police were not doing enough to combat the drugs problem.
 The BBC's survey suggested there were big regional variations in drug use, with 26% in the South East saying they had taken an illegal drug compared with just 6% in Northern Ireland.
-This data was further validated by the findings of the Drugscope 10 survey 2005. - 9.
+This data was further validated by the findings of the Drugscope6 survey 2005.
+However, with more and more focus on the negative impact of illicit drug use and drug related crime, it can mean that surveys such as the 2006/07 Local Government Service User Satisfaction Survey, which indicated an 18% reduction from 65% to 45% in public concern across the MPS region.
+Whilst this reduction relates to Drug Dealing and Use from 2003/04, including significant reductions in many boroughs, it also may reflect public acceptance of the problem rather than any actual reduction.
+The fluidity of the drugs market means that different drugs become popular for different reasons, and whilst all London boroughs have included further reduction targets in their Local Area Agreements, there will be variations between boroughs in relation to the type and location of drug use.
+The MPS will need to provide a strategy that tracks these variations, highlights the locations and analyses the trends including the supply and distribution processes. - 9.
 There are limited specific performance targets or indicators for the MPS in relation to drugs.
-The joint MPA and MPS policing plan's 11 'Critical 13 performance indicators' 12 don't directly refer to drugs.
-The Police Performance Assessment Framework (PPAF) 13 includes one statutory performance (SPI) 14 on public perception of local drug use.
-There is one Public Service Agreement (PSA) 15 target regarding to drugs. - 10.
+The joint MPA and MPS policing plan's7 'Critical 13 performance indicators'8 don't directly refer to drugs.
+The Police Performance Assessment Framework (PPAF)9 includes one statutory performance indicator (SPI)10 on public perception of local drug use.
+There is one Public Service Agreement (PSA)11 target regarding to drugs. - 10.
 The links between poverty, deprivation and drug use are well established.
-The MPS Specialist Crime Directorate (SCD)16 strategic analysts are able to indicate that inner London boroughs contain greater numbers of users then outer London.
+The MPS Specialist Crime Directorate (SCD) strategic analysts are able to indicate that inner London boroughs contain greater numbers of users than outer London.
 Outer London boroughs have higher concentrations of drug users in their most deprived wards. - 11.
-The Drug Intervention Programme (DIP) and the Drug Action Teams (DATs)17 are Home Office lead methods for tackling drug addiction and misuse.
-Drug action teams are partnerships combining representatives from the MPS, local authorities (education, social services, housing) health, probation, the prison service and the voluntary sector.
-DATs take strategic decisions on expenditure and service delivery within four aims of the
+The Drug Interventions Programme (DIP)12 is a critical part of the Home Office's approach to tackling drug-related crime, providing a route out of crime and into treatment for drug misusing offenders.
+Contact with the Criminal - 3 MPS provided figures as at September 2006.